7 EMS and ambulance tips for new police officers

 7. Do important things.

-If the patient has a ompromised airway, severe bleeding, or no pulse (ABC life threats), while you wait for the ambulance to arrive, begin to treat those problems with the tools and training you have.
+If the patient has severe bleeding, no pulse, a compromised airway, or inadequate breathing (CAB life threats), while you wait for the ambulance to arrive, begin to treat those problems with the tools - tourniquet, AED, naloxone - and training you have.

 What else would you add to an ambulance "show and tell" for a new police officer?